absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 The `getsMethods` mixin exposes a single method.

  - `getMethods(instance)`
-    > Returns a list of all available methods in the given instance, including instance methods, prototype methods and inherited methods, sorted alphabetically.
+    > Returns a list of all available methods in the given instance, including instance methods, prototype methods, and inherited methods, sorted alphabetically.